Energy: Efficiency, Conservation, Renewable Energy

 Summarizing the first 5 years of an energy conservation program (Wisconsin Focus on Energy) in Water and Wastewater systems in Wisconsin, USA (large file).

 A Review for DEFRA of the Literature on Metering, Billing and Direct Displays by Sarah Darby, April 2006.
 From the Environmental Change Institute, University of Oxford.

 German Perspectives on Energy

 A summary (in German) of energy generation and consumption patterns, especially related to water and wastewater utilities.
-Don't know German?
-You may select blocks of text and have them translated free here.

 The value of “Systems Thinking” in Engineered Project Designs and Development